Jeffrey Ware is working hard to shatter a myth.

-To help prove his point, for the last four years Ware, executive director of the American Rose Society in Shreveport, La., has been working with Louisiana State University on a project to identify roses that are resistant to blackspot, a disease that bedevils rose growers in most regions of the country.
+To help prove his point, for the last four years Ware, executive director of the American Rose Society in Shreveport, Louisiana, has been working with Louisiana State University on a project to identify roses that are resistant to blackspot, a disease that bedevils rose growers in most regions of the country.

 The trial, the Easy Tea Hybrid Tea Rose Research Project, involves 30 hybrid tea roses.
-Research will end in October and winners will be decided in November, according to Allen Owings, professor of Horticulture - Nursery Crops and Commercial Landscaping at the LSU AgCenter in Hammond, La.
+Research will end in October and winners will be decided in November, according to Allen Owings, professor of Horticulture — Nursery Crops and Commercial Landscaping at the LSU AgCenter in Hammond.
 Owings expects three to five plants will be identified that can be grown in home gardens with what Ware describes as minimal chemical intervention.